cookiecutter/cookiecutter-django/README.md

     $ git remote add origin git@github.com:pydanny/redditclone.git
     $ git push -u origin master

 Now take a look at your repo.
-Don\'t forget to carefully look at the generated README.
+Don't forget to carefully look at the generated README.
 Awesome, right?

 For local development, see the following: